What Every Homeowner Should Know About Roof Inspection

-Which part of a house is the source of over one third of all homeowner's insurance claims?
+Which part of a house is the source of over one third of all homeowners insurance claims?
 If you answer "the roof," you're right on the money.
 A leaky roof is not just annoying, but can also lead to all sorts of problems.
-For example, dampness and mold resulting from a leak will threaten your home's structural soundness, as well as your physical health.
-Water leaks can even get into your electrical system, where it may cause power outages and fire hazards.
-Professional roof inspection will pinpoint potential problems before they become serious.
+For example, dampness and mold resulting from a leak threaten your home's structural soundness, as well as your physical health.
+Water leaks can even get into your electrical system, where they may cause power outages and fire hazards.
+However, professional roof inspection is a way to pinpoint potential problems before they become serious.

 Why Do You Need a Professional Roof Inspection?

-The purpose of a roof inspection is threefold -- to assess which repairs are needed, if any; to estimate the roof's remaining lifespan; and to issue a certificate of inspection, which may be valid for 2-5 years, depending on your location.
+The purpose of a roof inspection is threefold -- to assess which roof repair is needed, if any; to estimate the roof's remaining lifespan; and to issue a certificate of inspection (which may be valid for 2-5 years, depending on your location).
 This certificate can be a selling point if your home is currently on the market.